mokrosi/Family-Feud/README.md

-# Family Feud Game Dashboard
+# Family Feud Game Dashboard, Two-screen control

+The game is in AR language, but it  is easy to convert to EN

 A web-based Family Feud game manager and display system built with React and Vite.
-This project allows you to control game rounds, points, and answer visibility in real time using BroadcastChannel for communication between dashboard and display screens.
+This project allows you to control game rounds, points, and answer visibility in real time using BroadcastChannel for communication between the dashboard and display screens.

 ## Features